PethumPriyankara/PethumPriyankara/README.md

 ### 🚀 Featured Projects

 * **SecureFlow-AI** - An AI-based Network Intrusion Detection System (NIDS) with a modern React & TypeScript dashboard to monitor network traffic and display real-time threat alerts.
 * **Smart Home Security Monitor** - A Python-based automated network scanner connected to a Telegram bot (`Pethum_Security_bot`) that instantly alerts when new or vulnerable devices connect.
 * **SmartInventory** - A cloud-hosted inventory system deployed on an Amazon EC2 instance and fully integrated with AWS CloudWatch for performance tracking.

 ---

-### 🤝 Connect with Me

-💼 LinkedIn: pethum-priyankara[cite: 1]

-📧 Email: pethumpriyankara143@gmail.com

-👥 Facebook: Pethum ketipearachchi

-📸 Instagram: @itzz_me_pethum

-🐙 GitHub: PethumPriyankara

----